ByteBakersCo/babilema/README.md

 It uses GitHub issues as its source.
 ```

+Note that `blog_title` will override the values in the configuration file if it
+is set on a particular issue.
 You can find an example of a blog post in the issues.

 ## Configuration file